583 Sensory Words to Make Your Writing Come Alive

-• The definition of sensory details (plus examples);
+The power of sensory details

 Remember the final scene in Field of Dreams when Ray Kinsella has a catch with his dad?